 In some countries, natural disasters are, unfortunately, a regular occurrence.
-The top four countries hit by natural disasters in 2019 were the United States, Indonesia, China and the Philippines – with the U.S. being the worst affected.
-As many as six of out ten Americans believe they’ll be impacted by a natural disaster in the next three to five years.
+The top four countries hit by natural disasters in 2019 were the United States, Indonesia, China, and the Philippines – with the US being the worst affected.
+The situation will only get worse in the near future as the threat of extreme climate change looms over our heads.
+As many as six out of ten Americans believe they will be impacted by a natural disaster in the next three to five years.

-Those at greater risk of experiencing a hurricane, earthquake or flash flood can help themselves by taking steps to prepare, should the worst happen.
+Those at greater risk of experiencing a hurricane, earthquake, or flash flood can help themselves by taking steps to prepare well in advance.
 That might mean creating an evacuation plan, putting aside food and supplies, and saving up a cash emergency fund.
 Preparedness is one thing.
-But having enough time to get to safety should a natural disaster occur, is another.
+But having enough time to get to safety, should a natural disaster occur, is another.

-In an emergency, it’s essential to keep people informed and deliver life-saving instructions if required.
-Government agencies and businesses can do this by sending disaster or weather alerts by text message.
-Keep reading to learn why SMS is ideal for this type of message and how it’s used for weather warnings.
+In an emergency, it is essential to keep people informed and deliver life-saving instructions if required.
+Government agencies and businesses can do this by sending urgent announcements or evacuation instructions via a text alert system.

-Several organisations and businesses are already sending out weather warnings straight to mobile devices.
-Take a look at these examples below and learn how else weather alert texts could potentially be used.
+Several organisations and businesses send emergency alerts straight to mobile devices, such as local weather warnings or updates.
+Take a look at some examples below and learn how else weather text alerts can be useful.

-The National Weather Service (NWS) in the U.S. and the Met Office in the U.K. are examples of government agencies that provide critical weather reports and climate science information to other organisations and the general public.
-Individuals can look up weather warnings via these respective websites.
-However, the NWS also delivers weather alerts through Wireless Emergency Alerts (text-like messages) to U.S. mobile phone users that have this function enabled on their devices.
+The National Weather Service (NWS) in the US and the Met Office in the UK are examples of government agencies that provide critical weather reports and climate science information to other organisations and the general public.
+Individuals can look up weather warnings via these websites.

 Travel and tourism companies

-Many travel companies send out a range of SMS warning alerts (weather, terrorism, political unrest, strikes etc.) to holiday and business travellers to inform them about delays and any necessary safety measures.
+Many travel companies send out a range of SMS warning alerts (weather, terrorism, political unrest, strikes, etc.) to holiday and business travellers to inform them about delays and instructions on any necessary safety measures they should take.

-Extreme weather, like snow, ice and heat, often means schools are forced to close at short notice.
-This can cause chaos for students, parents and teachers alike, despite many schools building in a certain number of weather-related days off.
+Extreme weather, like snow, ice, and heat, often means schools are forced to close at short notice.
+This can cause chaos for students, parents, and teachers alike, despite many schools factoring in a certain number of weather-related days off throughout the school year.

-Sending weather alerts by text would help parents pre-empt the possibility of a school closure so they can make alternative childcare arrangements.
+Sending prompt SMS weather alerts would help parents pre-empt the possibility of a school closure so they can make alternative childcare arrangements.
 Schools could also react faster regarding remote learning plans.

 Extreme weather can detrimentally affect crop yield and agricultural production.
-While weather warnings can't do much to protect crops out in the field, they can help farmers protect livestock and expensive machinery.
+While weather alerts and warnings can't do much to protect crops out in the field, they can help farmers protect livestock and expensive machinery.

-For instance, one of the leading causes of mortality in young lambs is hypothermia, so knowing whether a cold snap is about to hit is crucial for farmers.
-They already follow weather forecasts very closely to mitigate the risk of livestock losses, and a simple text message alert could make weather monitoring much easier.
+For instance, hypothermia is a leading cause of mortality in young lambs, so knowing whether a cold snap is about to hit is crucial for farmers.
+They must follow weather forecasts very closely to mitigate the risk of livestock losses, and a simple text message alert could make weather monitoring much easier.

-Severe weather conditions have an impact on timely parcel deliveries.
-Some delivery firms, such as DPD in the U.K., already use SMS alerts to inform customers when a parcel will arrive and to let them know if there’s likely to be a delay.
+Severe weather conditions can have an impact on package delivery times.
+Some delivery firms, such as DPD in the UK, use SMS alerts to inform customers when a parcel will arrive and to let them know if there is likely to be a delay.

 SMS for weather alerts and other crisis communications

-In the event of a natural disaster or extreme weather, being able to issue immediate warnings to those affected could save lives.
-At the very least, these types of alerts keep people informed and allow them to make adequate preparations.
+In the event of a natural disaster or extreme weather, emergency alerts can help save lives and infrastructure if the population in the affected area receives text warnings in time.
+At the very least, these alerts can keep people informed and allow them to make adequate preparations.

-SMS is a reliable communication method that allows you to send a single message to many individuals, very quickly.
-This is why it's the perfect tool for emergency alerts.
+SMS is a reliable communication method that allows you to bulk text a single message to many individuals quickly.
+This is why it's the perfect tool for alerts for critical events.

 Messente provides a professional SMS communication service for many different types of businesses.
-Read our case studies.
-If you need to send emergency or weather alerts by text for your organisation, we can help.
+If you need to send SMS weather alerts for your organisation, we can help.
 Our messaging API can be easily integrated into your business application, ready for you to send out critical alerts when needed.

-Did you know you can get started with Messente for free?
+Did you know that you can get started with Messente for free?
 Create an account today.